Chapter Three (1777-1792): "give beauty & granduer to the pile"

 26. A 1757 map of Maryland before the Plan

 "Eclat" became a choice word in the correspondence of the "Founders" shortly after the alliance with France in 1776.
-The young Marquis de Lafayette who led the French expeditionary army embodied eclat.
+The young Marquis de Lafayette who led the French expeditionary army personified eclat.
 For General Washington that French word meant more than style and brilliance.
 It also meant the thunder-striking solution to a problem.
-For six months during the spring and summer of 1791, the president applauded the eclat of L'Enfant's brilliant planning.
-Then followed a fall and winter of problems and L'Enfant left the project in March 1792.
-His fall allowed for Thornton's rise.
-However, in one of his last letters, sent to Thornton in December 1799, the General alluded to the federal city's festering problems and added, "Yet, I trust will, ultimately, escape the Ordeal with eclat."
-That was tantamount to dismissing the previous eight years, six of them with Thornton as a commissioner, as part of the problem.(1)
+Founding a national capital was not as problematic as beating the British, but the General knew what would solve that problem.
+Shortly before his death in December 1799, in a letter to Thornton, the General alluded to the federal city's festering problems and added, "Yet, I trust will, ultimately, escape the Ordeal with eclat."
+In a July 20, 1791, letter to a former military aide, the General had a rosier view: “the business of laying out the city, the grounds for public buildings, walks & c is progressing under the inspection of Major L’Enfant with pleasing prospects."
+Then, in February 1792, L'Enfant left the project, and the ordeal began.(1)

 The young Frenchman managed to rise without being a marquis or any other shade of nobility.
 He was the son of Pierre Nicholas Lenfant, a government painter specializing in battle scenes and a teacher at the Ecole des Beaux Arts.
 The son studied at the school and was trained to be a painter.
-Nonetheless, he let himself be recruited as a military engineer and was accepted as such in America even by his French colleagues, who then began to teach him how to be one.(3)
+Nonetheless, in 1777, Pierre Charles L'Enfant he let himself be recruited as a military engineer and was accepted as such in America even by his French colleagues, who then began to teach him how to be one.
+After his colleagues all returned to France, Peter Charles L'Enfant was arguably America's premiere engineer.(3)

-He made an impression as an engineer.
 In 1792, when his knowledge of "water-works" was challenged, Alexander Hamilton, who had known him for over a decade, retorted: "He is by Trade what is called in France a civil Engineer that is an Artist acquainted with Mechanics generally; particularly in reference to Architecture Aqueducts Canals &c &c including necessarily a knowlege of Hydraulicks.
 This is the mans profession, & from my knowlege of him I rely that he will undertake nothing which he is not able to execute solidly and well."(4)

 Lieutenant L'Enfant also made an impression as a soldier at the Battle of Savannah, exhibiting memorable bravery before being wounded and taken prisoner.
 Major L'Enfant captured General Washington's attention when in July 1782, he made a temporary ballroom to celebrate the birth of the Dauphin, which was the title given to the heir to the French throne.
 Beside the French minister's rented house on Philadelphia's Chestnut Street, L'Enfant built a 40 by 60 frame building open all around with "painted pillars" supporting a ceiling decorated “with several pieces of neat paintings emblematical of the design of the entertainment.”
 The garden beside the building “was cut into beautiful walks, and divided with cedar and pine branches into artificial groves.”